nchenderson/elements-nonpar-stat/docs/05-permutation.md

 * With permutation tests, you are not limited to difference in means.
 You can choose the statistic $T_{N}(\mathbf{Z})$ to measure other contrasts of interest.

-* For example, with nonnegative data you might be interested in the ratio of means between the two groups
+* For example, with nonnegative data you might interested in the ratio of means between the two groups
 \begin{equation}
 T_{N}( \mathbf{Z} ) = \max\Big\{ \bar{X}/\bar{Y} , \bar{Y}/\bar{X}  \Big\}
 \end{equation}